What is a cover letter?

 Can I skip including a cover letter?

 The short answer is: no. Skipping a cover letter puts you at a disadvantage.
 Writing a cover letter accomplishes several critical tasks.
-First, it gives you the opportunity to show employers that you are able to communicate effectively.
-Second, it allows you to provide detailed information about your most impressive professional achievements.
+First, it allows you to show employers that you can communicate effectively.
+Second, it will enable you to provide detailed information about your most impressive professional achievements.
 Finally, it demonstrates that you are willing to go the extra mile to get the job you want.

 What do employers look for in a cover letter?